 Do you pray unto our Savior,

-“Rescue me at once now from your
+“Rescue me this instant from your

 Adversary who delights in